up/shoogar/README.md

 	  '/' : '<h1>Welcome!</h1>'
 	});

-Working with strings are not convenient.
-It's better you put it in a file and define here the path to the fragment file:
+Working with strings is not convenient.
+Better put it in a file and define here the path to the fragment file:

 	'/' : 'views/welcome.tmpl'

-You can define also a static file:
+You can also define a static file:

 	'/contact' : 'static/contact.htm'